stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 gcs-repo   true        24 B   1                116s                     10m
 ```

-Now, if we navigate to the GCS bucket, we will see backed up data has been stored in `stash/instant/deployment` directory as specified by `spec.backend.gcs.prefix` field of `Repository` crd.
+Now, if we navigate to the GCS bucket, we are going to see backed up data has been stored in `stash/instant/deployment` directory as specified by `spec.backend.gcs.prefix` field of `Repository` crd.

 <figure align="center">
   <img alt="Backup data in GCS Bucket" src="/docs/images/latest/advance-use-case/instant.png">